Changes to the CDC’s Post-Exposure Protocols Involving Bloodborne Illnesses

 The CDC has modified testing for individuals who have been exposed to bloodborne infections in a couple of critical ways.

-One of the most significant changes is in regards to the preferred testing for identifying infections like Hepatitis C. The new guidance reveals that labs should first test for RNA, as this is more accurate when identifying infections, and then look at whether antibodies have been developed against the disease.
+One of the most significant changes is in regard to the preferred testing for identifying infections like Hepatitis C. The new guidance reveals that labs should first test for RNA, as this is more accurate when identifying infections, and then look at whether antibodies have been developed against the disease.

 Additionally, if someone has already been tested three weeks after exposure (according to the old guidance), they now should plan to be retested four to six months after their suspected exposure.
 The dynamics of bloodborne infections can sometimes lead to false negatives during the first few weeks due to viral remission.
 Retesting health care providers four to six months later allows for additional certainty regarding a negative test.